-&lt;sup>15Bown, Snyder, and Staiger (2022) provide a theoretical analysis of selected international trade and supply-chain considerations associated with the Covid-19 pandemic, cataloged comprehensively in Agarwal and Gopinath (2022).
+&lt;sup>15 Bown et al. (2022) provide a theoretical analysis of selected international trade and supply-chain considerations associated with the Covid-19 pandemic, catalogued comprehensively in Agarwal and Gopinath (2022).

-Whether the global allocation of vaccine is centralized or not, it could be improved if complemented by a cross-country vaccine exchange (Budish, Kominers, and Prendergast 2022).
+Whether the global allocation of vaccine is centralized or not, it could be improved if complemented by a cross-country vaccine exchange (Budish et al., 2022).
 For example, a country whose COVAX allocation includes several vaccines may prefer to simplify logistics by consolidating on one or may prefer to trade for a vaccine that does not require cold storage facilities that it lacks.
-A country holding onto a stockpile in case boosters are needed later might be willing to make an intertemporal trade with a country that has secured delivery in future months but needs vaccines now.
-A high-income country with excess supplies could use the exchange to gift those supplies to needy countries in a systematic way.
+A country holding on to a stockpile in case boosters are needed later might be willing to make an intertemporal trade with a country that has secured delivery in future months but needs vaccines now.
+A high-income country with excess supplies could use the exchange to give those supplies to needy countries in a systematic way.